chenmo230/react-native-weibo/README.md

 n-weibo
 React Native's Sina Weibo login sharing plugin

-This warehouse fork from [reactnativecn/react-native-weibo] (https://github.com/reactnativecn/react-native-weibo), but the source warehouse has not been maintained for a long time, so I made a new version of react-native and weiboSDK After the adaptation, npm released a new package `rn-weibo`.
+This warehouse fork from [reactnativecn/react-native-weibo] (https://github.com/reactnativecn/react-native-weibo), but the source warehouse has not been maintained for a long time, so I made a new version of react-native and weiboSDK After the adaptation, npm released a new package `react-native-weibo`.

-And I forked from `rn-weibo` to fix error: "Unknown client id" from Android.
+And I forked from `react-native-weibo` to fix error: "Unknown client id" from Android.

 ## Version Requirements